 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.

 - pork - I specify pork tenderloin because it's TENDER.
 However, you can use boneless chops or loin, just keep in mind it will have a chewier texture.
+If you choose pork loin or chops, consider getting it partially frozen (I do this for stir-fries), and thin-slice it with a really sharp knife.
 Chicken, beef, and even shrimp are good options as well!

 - bell peppers - I love colorful food, so I choose red, yellow, or orange since I'm also using a green chile. 😀

 - spices - I specify my Mexican mole spice blend (because it's amazing!).
 I keep a jar on hand, and use it in to add bold flavor to lamb tacos, stews and soups, even dry-rub a chicken...
 If you're not ready to commit, I give the amounts of each spice for this recipe - ancho chile powder, cumin, cinnamon, unsweetened cocoa.

 - salsa - I created these pork fajita tacos to go with my grilled corn and black bean salsa.
 You may substitute your favorite salsa.
 Mango salsa, citrus salsa, and salsa verde are alse good options!